Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-Accept Visa, MasterCard, Vipps, Swish, MobilPay, Walley, invoices, and installments.
+Accept Visa, MasterCard, Vipps, Swish, MobilePay, Walley, invoices, and installments.

 With Dintero Checkout for WooCommerce Payment Methods, you can either embed or redirect our checkout in your WooCommerce installation.